c-hartmann/mongoexec.js/README.md

 - debug command line option
 - dryrun command line ioption (how can this be achieved?)
 - transport arguments to execution scripts?
-- more mode than exec? (e.g. create)
+- more modes than exec? (e.g. create)